Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

 Recall that $f,g$ are polynomials of degree $4,6$ in $u$, respectively.
-Therefore, in this expression it is manifest that $\hcalF_g$ is a polynomial of a finite number of generators, namely,
+Therefore, in this expression it is manifest that $\hcalF_g$ is a polynomial in a finite number of generators, namely,

-We find that the above structure of the amplitudes and the holomorphic anomaly equation is akin to what are obtained for other models by the direct integration method \cite{Huang:2006si,Grimm:2007tm,Huang:2009md}.
+We find that the above structure of the amplitudes and the holomorphic anomaly equation is akin to what has been obtained for other models by the direct integration method \cite{Aganagic:2006wq,Huang:2006si,Grimm:2007tm,Huang:2009md}.
 While we have taken a different path from the standard approach, both constructions should be essentially equivalent.